oberhamsi/oberhamsi.github.com/site/index.md

 VirtueJs is a loosely coupled web application framework on top of [RingoJs](http://ringojs.org).
 It pulls together the best of breed Ringo packages to provide templating, a view engine and an ORM.

-If you are a Java developer and want to give a dynamic language a shot, Virtue is your best choice.
+If you are a Java developer and want to give a dynamic language a shot, VirtueJs makes a lot of sense because we have good [Java integration](http://ringojs.org/documentation/java_integration).

+If you are a seasoned JavaScript developer, you'll enjoy the modern JavaScript as well as Ringo's [standard library](http://ringojs.org/api/master/index.html) and [tools](http://ringojs.org/documentation).

 Example view code:

+      app.configure('error', 'notfound', 'route');

 		app.get('/helloworld', function() {
 		   return templates.renderResponse('users.html', {